davide-marino00/PBI_DOCS/refac.md

 			    "Not Active"
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is used to create a measure called `ContractStatusMeasure`, which determines the status of a contract based on its end date.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is used to determine the status of a contract based on its end date.
+Here's a breakdown of what it does in simple business terms:

-1. **Check for End Date**: The expression first looks at the maximum value of the `ContractEndDate` from the `vw_Timesheet` table.
-This means it is checking the latest end date of all contracts in the data.
+1. **Check for End Date**: The expression first looks at the maximum value of the 'ContractEndDate' from the 'vw_Timesheet' table.
+This means it is checking the latest contract end date available in the data.

 2. **Evaluate Conditions**:
-   - **ISBLANK**: It checks if this maximum end date is blank (meaning there is no end date recorded for the contract).
+   - It checks if this maximum end date is blank (meaning there is no end date recorded).
-   - **Comparison with Today**: It also checks if this maximum end date is greater than today’s date (meaning the contract is still ongoing).
+   - It also checks if this maximum end date is greater than today's date (meaning the contract is still ongoing).

 3. **Determine Status**:
-   - If either of these conditions is true (the end date is blank or it is in the future), the measure returns "Active".
+   - If either of the above conditions is true (either there is no end date or the end date is in the future), the expression returns "Active".
 This indicates that the contract is currently active and has not yet ended.
-   - If neither condition is true (the end date is not blank and it is in the past), it returns "Not Active", indicating that the contract has ended.
+   - If neither condition is true (meaning there is an end date that is in the past), it returns "Not Active".
+This indicates that the contract has ended.

-In summary, this measure helps businesses quickly identify whether contracts are currently active or have ended, based on their end dates.
+In summary, this measure helps to identify whether a contract is currently active or not based on its end date, providing valuable information for contract management and oversight.

 **`CurrentWeekCard`**